 Encounter rainforest flora and fauna during your hike and an impressive vista from the halfway point.
 Catch your breath and then embark on the second half of your adventure.

 Your efforts will be greatly rewarded with panoramic views of the neighboring sister mountain, Petit Piton, the Maria Islands, Saint Vincent, and quaint fishing villages of the area that will dazzle you from 2,619 feet above sea level.

 Uncover a unique natural attraction in the British Virgin Islands with a stop at the Baths at Virgin Gorda, which are easily accessed by the nearby island of Tortola.
 Explore the national park’s beach playground by weaving through massive granite boulders surrounded by soft white sand and sparkling turquoise seas.

 Inside, hidden coves, natural pools, mysterious caves, and a maze-like path all await under the Caribbean sun.
 Don’t forget to enjoy the idyllic views of Devil’s Bay as you wade through shallow waters.

 Eat Famous Jerk Chicken

 Head to the village of Falmouth on Jamaica’s northern coast to sample some of the best jerk chicken and pork on the island.
-Enjoy the perfect blend of spicy and sweet while indulging in this iconic culinary experience.
+Enjoy the perfect blend of spicy and sweet while indulging in this iconic Caribbean culture and culinary experience.
 Make sure to order a quintessential Red Stripe beer for a well-rounded pairing.

 Catch a Thrill on a River Tubing Adventure